JankaGramofonomanka/idris-dependent-map/README.md

   [`dependent-sum`](https://hackage.haskell.org/package/dependent-sum) and
   [`some`](https://hackage.haskell.org/package/some) packages as I needed them too.
+- The documentation is copy-pasted from the original project.
+It includes the time complexity of each function, but, at least theoretically, it might not be applicable to the idris code.

 ## License
 As mentioned above, the is derived from three sources: